DFE-Digital/apply-for-qualified-teacher-status/README.md

 > CREATE ROLE postgres LOGIN SUPERUSER;
 ```

-You'll also need to install Redis 6.x.
-The way to do this is different on
+#### Redis

-each operating system, but on macOS you can try the following:
+You’ll need to install Redis 6.x.
+The way to do this is different on each operating system, but on macOS you can try the following:

 ```bash
 brew install redis@6